 - Hosts of social events involving alcohol must comply with the Social Host Policy found in Additional University Policies on page 42 of the Code.

+Students and Student Organizations should familiarize themselves with the Responsible Dragon Amnesty Policy (RDAP) at the beginning of Section 5 of the Code and how amnesty of this policy can apply if conditions are met during a medical emergency.
+Student Conduct has the final determination on the application of RDAP to any policy violation.
 For Students and Student Organizations that reside in University residential facilities, additional Alcohol policies apply.
 These relevant policies can be found in the Residential Facilities Policies found in the following subsection.

 The University considers the sanctions listed below to be guidelines for violations of the Conduct Code.
 Each incident is reviewed on an individual basis and, depending on the specifics of the incident, more or less severe sanctions may be imposed.